bobbyromeo/mypihc/README.md

 2) If you want to use a PIR Sensor (OPTIONAL)

-A PIR Sensor, strategically place in your home, would permit you to be notified in the event there is movement when the PIR Alarm is armed for SMS or Email.
-More so, when tripped, a video will begin to be recorded directly to your save to path.
-Also, you can arm a specific Foscam camera and use it's built-in email notifications to send you images via email.
-Please see my blog.
+A PIR Sensor, strategically place in your home, would permit you to be notified in the event there is movement when the "PIR Alarm" is armed, either for SMS or Email.
+More so, when tripped, a video will begin to record directly to your save to path.
+Also, you can arm a Foscam camera and use it's built-in email notifications to send you images via email, provided you set that up with it's own interface.
+Please see my blog for more info.

     i) PIR setup instructions http://www.raspberrypi-spy.co.uk/2013/01/cheap-pir-sensors-and-the-raspberry-pi-part-1/